iagoleal/iagoleal.github.io/content/unposts/calculus-symbolic-ad.md

   from x = Dual (Const x) 0
 ```

-Let's test it with a monomorphic expression and voilà!
+Just apply it to a monomorphic expression and voilà!

 ```ghci
 ghci> diff (sin (X^2) :: Expr Double)